 Survey Results: What Google Users Think About Privacy, Search Neutrality, & Google’s Competitors

 As SEOs, we’re constantly buried in news, opinions, theories, strategies, and anything and everything else related to Google.
-After awhile, it’s hard to even remember how a “normal” user interacts with the Big G. That’s why we ran a couple of surveys to get some perspective on how people feel about Google’s privacy policies, the neutrality of its search results and how the competition stacks up.
+After awhile, it’s hard to even remember how a “normal” user interacts with the Big G. That’s why we ran a couple of surveys to get some perspective on how people feel about Google’s privacy policies, the neutrality of its search results and how the competition stacks up and then combined our answers with other similar surveys of every search engine optimization company that did this.

 Some of the survey answers are hardly surprising, but I was particularly intrigued by two points: